ZiqianLiu666/MIRAGE/README.md

 ```

 # 2. Benchmark Access
-We release **MIRAGE-Bench**, which can be downloaded [here](https://drive.google.com/file/d/1VK8Vu7Vdw35GWb7IapZLFSugoJTblTDx/view?usp=sharing).
+We release **MIRAGE-Bench**, which can be downloaded on [Huggingface](https://huggingface.co/datasets/ziqiangoodgood/MIRAGE).
 The benchmark contains 100 samples, each consisting of an image, a composite editing instruction formed by combining five sub-instructions, and the corresponding ground-truth mask.
 This benchmark is designed to evaluate image editing models in more complex referring-expression scenarios.

 Notably, the entire **MIRAGE-Bench** is constructed based on our proposed **Automatic Image Synthesis Pipeline**.